LLNL/H5Z-ZFP/README.md

 This H5Z-ZFP plugin was originally written for ZFP version 0.5.0.

-The version number of this HDF5 plugin is 0.3.0.

 This plugin uses the *registered* HDF5 plugin filter id 32013

 The  HDF5  filter  plugin  code here is also part of the Silo library.